urbit/urbit.org-reloaded/content/using/install.md

 When your ship is finished booting, you will see either the `~sampel-palnet:dojo>` or `~sampel-palnet:chat-cli/` prompt.
 If you're seeing `:chat-cli` press `Ctrl-x` to switch into Dojo.
 At that point, you should permanently erase your keyfile from your machine.

+To shut down your ship, use `Crtl-d`.

+To start your ship up again, run `./urbit sampel-palnet` from the directory where your Urbit binary is saved.
+Don't boot multiple instances of your ship at the same time.

 ## The Dojo

 Welcome to your ship!
 Let's try our first command in the Dojo, the Arvo command line and Hoon REPL, to get oriented.